 A critical part of managing buyers’ expectations is understanding the factors that can influence their perceptions.
 By considering these, you’ll understand what your clients want and how to meet their demands.

-Here are the seven things that shape customer expectations.
+Here are seven things that shape customer expectations.

 Even purchasing habits can significantly influence people’s expectations.
-For instance, millennial consumers, who are always connected to the Internet, may prefer online shopping and online payment.
+For instance, Millennial consumers, who are always connected to the Internet, prefer online shopping and online payment.
 Thus, you should consider all these when creating and launching your business strategies.

 Buyers’ expectations vary greatly across cultures and locations.
 In some countries, customers don’t want overly friendly or cheery customer service reps.
-Some customers, however, don’t want to talk to agents that sound too businesslike or stiff.
+Some customers, however, don’t want to talk to agents that sound too stiff or businesslike.